 In addition to around-the-clock cleaning and disinfecting routines, the Museum has installed UVC air purification systems throughout the building, which reduce the spread of viruses and bacteria in the air and on surfaces.

-A newly designed path through the Museum has been designed to allow the most space possible for visitors to social distance throughout their visit.
+Gallery capacity limits remain at 50% of normal capacity, so there is plenty of room for social distancing.
 Structural changes to the Museum’s entrance and exit are complete, and protective plexiglass shields have been installed at key locations.
 Hand sanitizer stations are located throughout the Museum as well.

 2. Stay at least 6 feet away from others